olliethedev/ui-builder/README.md

         *   Implementing conditional logic (e.g., showing/hiding a field based on another prop's value).
     -   The example uses `classNameFieldOverrides` and `childrenFieldOverrides` from `@/lib/ui-builder/registry/form-field-overrides` to provide standardized handling for common props like `className` (using a auto suggest text input) and `children` (using a custom component).
 You can create your own override functions or objects.
 -   `defaultChildren`: Optional.
 Default children to use when a new instance of this component is added to the canvas.
 For example setting initial text on a span component.
+-   `defaultVariableBindings`: Optional.
+An array of default variable bindings to apply when a new instance of this component is added to the canvas.
+This enables automatic binding of component properties to variables, with optional immutability controls.
+    -   Each binding object contains:
+        *   `propName`: The name of the component property to bind
+        *   `variableId`: The ID of the variable to bind to this property
+        *   `immutable`: Optional boolean (defaults to `false`).
+When `true`, prevents users from unbinding this variable in the UI, ensuring the binding remains intact
+    -   **Use cases for immutable bindings:**
+        *   **System-level data**: Bind user ID, tenant ID, or other system variables that shouldn't be changed by content editors
+        *   **Branding consistency**: Lock brand colors, logos, or company names to maintain visual consistency
+        *   **Security**: Prevent modification of security-related variables like permissions or access levels
+        *   **Template integrity**: Ensure critical template variables remain bound in white-label or multi-tenant scenarios
+    -   Example:
+        ```tsx
+        defaultVariableBindings: [
+          { propName: 'userEmail', variableId: 'user-email-var', immutable: true },
+          { propName: 'welcomeMessage', variableId: 'welcome-msg-var', immutable: false }
+        ]
+        ```

 ### Customizing the Page Config Panel Tabs